 A love shared by Twang guitarist Stu Hartland and late Charlatans drummer Jon Brookes, who sadly passed away in 2013.

 In the sporting world, former world title holder - and Olympic and Commonwealth medallist - Richie Woodhall and fellow boxer Tommy Langford are both regulars at The Hawthorns, while Wimbledon tennis champion Goran Ivanisevic has been pictured in the famous blue and white stripes.

-Actors Matthew Marsden and Josie Lawrence show their support for the club along with local BBC broadcasters Mary Rhodes and Adrian Goldberg.
+Actors Matthew Marsden and Josie Lawrence show their support for the club along with local BBC broadcaster Mary Rhodes.